 Food and drink companies often come to us with questions on what flavour they should launch and whether their recipes could be improved.
 In order to give recommendations, we hold taste tests to find out what typical UK consumers think.
 Tastings are carried out via postal surveys or are held at public venues, also known as hall tests.
 This can include sensory research.

 The HRA Consumer Panel is a growing database of consumers in the UK.
 We access the panel when we’re looking for participants to take part in our food and drink market research, be it for a client or for our own leading research.
 It is one of the services in our HRA toolkit that is a real differentiator.
 Empowering the voice of the consumer is something we are very passionate about because insights from real consumers matter.
 Make your research exceptional, give it the edge, and make your company stand out from the rest.

 While quantitative surveys can help answer simple questions like ‘which design do people prefer?’, part of the real value of quantitative data is in helping us understand the behaviour and opinions of different types of consumers.
 Through using SPSS to analyse the output from a quantitative method we can create distinct customer segments, each with their own thoughts and attitudes.
 A strong understanding of the customer is crucial to any business and a customer segmentation model adds another dimension to this understanding.

-If you are interested in participating in our nationwide market research, just sign up via the online survey below.
+You could be part of these vital market research projects, which are great fun to participate in.
+If you are interested in participating in our nationwide food and drink market research, just sign up via the online survey below.
 We will only contact you for relevant opportunities and will not pass your details on to any third parties.